espressomd/espresso/doc/sphinx/magnetostatics.rst

 do not support MPI parallelization.

-.. _Barnes-Hut octree sum on gpu:
+.. _Barnes-Hut octree sum on GPU:

-Barnes-Hut octree sum on gpu
+Barnes-Hut octree sum on GPU
 ----------------------------

+:class:`espressomd.magnetostatics.DipolarBarnesHutGpu`

 This interaction calculates energies and forces between dipoles by summing over the spatial octree cells (aka ``leaves``).